aya-thafer2/Mastering-JavaScript-in-20-Days/Day2.md

 💡 NOTE: **Plus sign (`+`)** has different uses:
 1. Adding numbers - *Arithmatic operator*.
-2. Concatenate strings: at least on side is string.
+2. Concatenate strings - *at least on side is string*.

 ## Operators Exercise: